 How much does AI automation cost for a UK small business?

-What does a done-for-you AI helper cost?
+What does Quiet Quarter cost?

 What makes the price go up?